chrisckwong821/123/_posts/2017-09-10-Pair-Trading-II.md

 layout: post
 header-img: "img/amazing.jpg"
 title: Pair Trading - II - Regression and Ornstein-Uhlenbeck process(O-U Model)
-categories: [Machine Learning, Financial Trading]
+categories: [Financial Trading]
-tags: [Python, Machine Learning, Pair Trading]
+tags: [Python, Pair Trading, Algorithms]
 fullview: true
 comments: true
 ---
-This is a continuation of the Pair Trading Series.
-For the first article which discusses how to find out potential trading pairs using clustering DBSCAN, you may go back to [here](https://chrisckwong821.github.io/machine%20learning/financial%20trading/2017/09/04/Pair-Trading-1.html).
+This is a continuation of the **Pair Trading Series**.
+For the first article which discusses how to find out potential trading pairs using clustering algorithms **DBSCAN**, you may go back to [here](https://chrisckwong821.github.io/machine%20learning/financial%20trading/2017/09/04/Pair-Trading-1.html).

 In this article, I would focus on the analysis of trading pairs by modelling a mean-reverting spread.
 There are a few ways to define "spread" between prices, I would list a fews that I have come across:

-(1) Simple price differences between two products:
+**1. Simple price differences between two products:**

 This only gives a sense of how two products move relative to one another.
 Practically, unless two products have similar price scales, the simple difference has not much meaning.

-(2) Percentage Change:
+**2. Percentage Change:**

 Normalize the simple price difference from a chosen point in time, then measure the spread as if a product itself.
 This has the advantage of comparison with previous data.
 The downside is, it is not representative of the pair relationship.
 For example, assume there are stock A valued at $1 and stock B valued at $10 at time t0.
 At time t1, both appreciated 10% so $1.1 and $11 for stock A and stock B respectively.
 However, the spread would appreciated 10% from $9 to $9.9 as well.
-So practically speaking, simple price difference/its standardized form both would not converge to a particular level.
+Practically speaking, **simple price difference/its standardized form both would not converge to a particular level.**

-(3) Relative Percentage Change:
+**3. Relative Percentage Change:**

-Using the previous example, an improved form would be measuring the percentage change of both products.
+Using the previous example, an improved form would be to measure the percentage change of both products.
 So if both stock A and stock B move up 10%, their spread movement would be 0%.
 This is a more realistic approach to model spread.
-In pair trading, where we long one product and short the others, profit and loss would be dependent on this relative percentage change given the portfolio is constructed evenly among two stocks.
+In pair trading, where we long one product and short the other, profit and loss would be dependent on this relative percentage change given the portfolio is constructed evenly among the two.
 For example, assume one million stock A is longed and one million stock B is short sold, stock A has a 10% gain while stock B has a 5% gain.
 Then the pnL would be 0.5x1.1+0.5x0.95 = +%2.5.
 So a spread of (5%) results in a +2.5% gain in the entire portfolio.
-From this example, the percentage spread is directly representative of gain from this type of simple long/short.
+From this example, the percentage spread is representative of gain from a vanilla long/short.

-(4) Price Ratio:
+**4. Price Ratio:**

 Directly divide the price of one stock by the other one.
 This measures the geometric change of both prices.
 This is the most common use of spread.

 In this article, I would implement a model that assumes a mean-reverting behavior hidden in the price differential defined by (3).
 I took reference from [the paper written by Y Chen, W Ren and X Lu](http://cs229.stanford.edu/proj2012/ChenRenLu-MachineLearningInPairsTradingStrategies.pdf) from Stanford.

 The paper illustrated two approaches to model spread, one adopts O-U model and regression and the other one implemented Kalman's Filter and Expectataion Maximization.
-For clarity, I would implement the first approach in this article and separate the other one in the next article.
+I would implement the first approach in this article.
 I would follow the paper step-by-step with comment on codes.
 At the end, a profit and loss path would be simulated to measure how the stock pair is performing.

-In the last article, the stock pair 0386.HK and 0857.HK was discovered by the clustering algorithm DBSCAN.
+In the last article, one of the stock pair discovered by the clustering algorithm DBSCAN was **0386.HK and 0857.HK**.
 Let's use this as an example for our analysis: